-Course Materials and Web-based Platforms
+Web-based Platforms

 This course is delivered entirely online.
 You will need reliable access to a computer and internet.
 Course materials will be delivered via a variety of web-based platforms, all through the Brightspace course website and email.
 You must regularly check the course website and your emails for announcements.
 A detailed daily schedule will be provided each day to guide you through the materials and assignments.
 All lectures and assignment instructions are pre-recorded (i.e. asynchronous delivery).
 Daily scheduled live video check-ins (i.e. synchronous delivery) are not mandatory but highly recommended, and participation can contribute to your 'Dedication' grade (see Assessments).
-Important web-based platforms used in this course include Collaborate Ultra and Panopto.
+Important web-based platforms used in this course include Zoom through www.zoom.us and Panopto through Brightspace.